Sensory Toys for Babies, Toddlers, and Kids: A Therapist’s Top Picks - Baby Chick

 1. Water Mat

 Tummy time is essential for developing head and neck control, shoulder stability, and core strength.
 These impact a baby’s ability to roll over and eventually start crawling.
-And when babies are very young, their vision is still developing, so having toys close in view is essential.
-This water mat is an excellent mess-free sensory activity and will keep your baby engaged on the floor for longer periods for more tummy time exploring!
+When babies are very young, their vision is still developing, so having toys in close view is essential.
+This water mat is an excellent, mess-free sensory activity that will keep your baby engaged on the floor for longer periods, allowing for more tummy time and exploring.
 When it’s not filled, it’s nice and compact for storage or travel.

 2. Wrist and Sock Rattles

 When babies are young, they cannot grasp toys and shake them.
 These toys are perfect for those early days.
-The soft wristbands can wrap around a baby’s wrist, and the socks are ideal for tiny feet.
+The soft wristbands can be wrapped around a baby’s wrist, and the socks are perfect for tiny feet.
 Your baby will love to shake their arms and legs to make the rattles shake.
 This is one of the earliest activities for babies to learn cause and effect.
 It’s also beneficial for body awareness and helping your baby understand their body parts.

 3. Spinning Stacking Rings

 Stacking rings are a classic toy, and I’ve always loved this “spin” on the original concept.
 This stacker features six double-sided gears that spin onto the pole as they drop.
-At this age, babies are really starting to understand the concept of cause and effect and are working on their fine motor skills.
-This toy is excellent for both of these areas and visual motor coordination.
-At the start, you will need to help your baby place the gears onto the pole, but eventually, your baby will learn how to do it independently and play with it repeatedly!
+At this age, babies are beginning to grasp the concept of cause and effect and developing their fine motor skills.
+This toy is excellent for both areas, as well as visual motor coordination.
+Initially, you will need to assist your baby in placing the gears onto the pole, but eventually, your baby will learn to do it independently and play with it repeatedly!

 4. Chew Cube